Joining University of Western States means becoming part of a community of students from all over the world.

 After submitting the ITIN application, it will take the IRS approximately four to six weeks to assign a number.
 If the bank account does not pay any interest, then students must wait to file for the ITIN when filing the required tax forms in April.
 Visit the IRS website for more information.

-All University of Western States students receive free chiropractic care and discounted health and counseling services including massage, counseling, diagnostic imaging, labs and more.
+All University of Western States students receive free chiropractic care and discounted health and counseling services including counseling, diagnostic imaging, labs and more.

 Health coverage for Canadian students is typically secured through each province and UWS admissions advisors recommend talking with insurance carriers about a rider.
 For those seeking coverage outside of current plans, it is possible to purchase travel insurance through auto insurance plans.